 Modification of the CodeTwo Exchange transport rule has a direct effect on your mail flow.
 Double-check your changes before you apply them.

 - Go to Mail flow > Rules.

-- The next step depends on your previous configuration of the Senders scope in the connectors configuration wizard:
+- The next step depends on your previous configuration of the Senders scope in the connectors configuration wizard in CodeTwo Admin Panel:

-If you previously selected a specific group (as shown in Fig. 1.), in the rule configuration window find the The sender is a member of... condition and click on the group name to open the user/group picker (Fig. 3.).
+If you previously selected a specific group in (as shown in Fig. 1.), on the Conditions tab, find the The sender is a member of this group condition and click the group name to open the user/group picker (Fig. 3.).

-If you previously selected All Active Directory users, then you need to add the The sender is a member of... condition to the CodeTwo transport rule first.
-To do so, in the rule configuration window click add condition and choose The sender... > is a member of this group, as shown in Fig. 4.
+If you previously selected All Active Directory users, then you need to add the The sender is a member of this group condition to the CodeTwo transport rule first.
+To do so, on the Conditions tab, click +in the Apply this rule if section to add a new condition, and choose The sender > is a member of this group, as shown in Fig. 4.
 The user/group picker opens.

-In the user/group picker, select one or more groups and add them via the add button (Fig. 5.).
+In the user/group picker, you can find a group by using the search box or select it from the list.
+Either way, it is possible to choose multiple groups (Fig. 5.).
 Note that even though the picker also allows you to add individual users, only groups will work with this type of condition.

-If some of your groups are not displayed in the picker, you need to add them manually by typing their email address(es) (e.g. [email protected]) in the text field next to the Check names button and then clicking Check names (Fig. 6.).
+If some of your groups are not displayed in the picker, you need to add them manually by typing their email address(es) (e.g. [email protected]) in the search box (Fig. 6.).

-- When the group selection is complete, click OK and then save your rule (Fig. 7.).
+- When the group selection is complete, click Save to return to the Conditions tab of the transport rule editing pane.
+Review your changes and again click Save to apply them (Fig. 7.).
 After the changes propagate across your Office 365 tenant, the members of the groups you added will have their emails routed through the CodeTwo Email Azure Service (and will get email signatures if they meet the conditions of your signature rules).